Monument to Taras Shevchenko, Lviv.

 The reason for this of course is the role that the Ukrainian nationalist movements personified by the OUN and UPA have played in the struggle for independence; from the fight by Ruthenians for a free state, to the Sich Riflemen Brigades of WW I, to the SS Galicia Division of WW II, all have had one common enemy – Russia in all of its incarnations.
 And in that struggle partisans have had to make controversial alliances; with the Poles; with the Austrians; and the most heinous being with the Nazis.
 A contemporary example of this “frenemy” policy would be the United States aligning with the Wahhabist Saudis (whose citizens were responsible for the 9/11 attacks), Zionist Israel, and Shia dominated Iraq to fight other Shia majority countries like Syria, Yemen, and Iran.

-Okay, I’ll get off my “soap box”.
+Okay, I’ll get off my “soap box” now.
 Back to Diana:

 Pigs In A Blanket